The Customer Service Skills You Need to Succeed (And How to Develop Them)

 How to Develop Continuous Improvement

+Getting your numbers in order when you’ve never done it before can be intimidating, but start out small and be patient.
 We track our metrics with Groove, but you can measure progress with whatever tool you’re using for support.
 Even a simple spreadsheet or pen and paper will work.

 Each week, take note of the stats that matter most for your business: average reply time, average handle time, replies per ticket and most importantly, customer satisfaction feedback.